Helping News January, 2009 Issue 6

 * Brief exercise: For de-stressing, increasing your heart rate for only 1-2 minutes is all you need to experience release and counteract temporary tension.

-* Longer, moderate outdoor exercise: A 30minute walk, a stroll in the park, sled riding with the kids, and walking the dog allow you
+* Longer, moderate outdoor exercise: A 30minute walk, a stroll in the park, sled riding with the kids, and walking the dog allow you to produce anti-stress agents in your body, energize and expand your awareness.

 * Eat healthily: Be aware of your diet, don't overload on sweets and carbohydrates, which is a common impulse in the colder months.
 Tried and true diet of vegetables, fruit, and protein packed snacks is vital this time of year.